Tell the difference between native and non-native bluebell

 - Pollen cream-white colour

-- Flower stem droops or nods distinctly to one side
+- Flower stems may droop or nod to one side

-- Almost all flowers are on one side of the stem, hanging down to one side
+- Almost all flowers are on one side of the stem

 - Flowers are a narrow, straight-sided bell with parallel sides